When working with brands, I’m constantly surprised at how few of them have a style guide they can share with us.

 Companies with longer histories of branding and design will have more robust style guides.
 They’ll get into the nitty-gritty of exactly how many millimeters from the bottom right-hand corner of any given page is an acceptable placement for their logos.

-How to use our style guide as a template for creating your own
+How to use my style guide as a template for creating your own

-- Click here to view our style guide
+1. Click here to view my style guide

 That’s it!